Stivo/DeScaBaTo/README.md

 As of now, it has these features:

-- Backup and restore files and folders, including metadata (lastModifiedTime, posix owner and access rights)
+- Backup and restore files and folders [fast](https://github.com/Stivo/DeScaBaTo/wiki/Performance), including metadata (lastModifiedTime, posix owner and access rights)
 - A deduplicating storage mechanism.
 Parts of a file that are the same are only saved once.
 - Supports 8 different compression algorithms and chooses [automatically](https://github.com/Stivo/DeScaBaTo/wiki/Smart-Compression-Decider) the best one for each file type
 - Supports fully encrypted backups (based on custom [KvStore archive format](https://github.com/Stivo/DeScaBaTo/wiki/KvStore-archive-format))